La Goony Chonga: Musical style

 La Goony Chonga raps in both English and in Spanish.
 Her music has been described as neoperreo, Latin trap, hip hop, and reggaeton.
 She is inspired by Madonna, citing her controversial attitude and freestyle music as influential for her.
 She is also heavily influenced by Ivy Queen, stating, "When you think of reggaeton artists–women–you think of her."
 Other influences for La Goony Chonga include Jennifer Lopez, Trina, Selena, Pitbull, and Celia Cruz.
 Mexican singer Sailorfag has called La Goony Chonga an inspiration.

 Personal life

 La Goony Chonga's son, Mazi, was born in 2018.
+She gave birth to her second child, a daughter, in 2025.